KojoBailey/JAPI-XFBIN-Merger/README.md

 # PlayerColorParam Loader for JAPI

-This is a plugin for JojoAPI that allows PlayerColorParam data to be read from a JSON file rather than an XFBIN, making it much easier to edit by hand and merge with other mods.
+This is a plugin for JoJoAPI that allows PlayerColorParam data to be read from a JSON file rather than an XFBIN, making it much easier to edit by hand and merge with other mods.

 ## Installation